polard8/kernel/gf/gramado/kernel/hwi/dd/readme.txt

-/kdrivers
+	dd/

 	Device drivers.

 	Permanet drivers running in ring 0, inside the base kernel.

-    All the drivers running inside the kernel base can be disabled to run a loadable driver.
+	All the drivers running inside the base kernel can be disabled to run a loadable driver.

 	env: ring 0.